Administration blocks ‘urgent’ whistleblower disclosure

 Trump dismissed it all.

-“Another Fake News story out there – It never ends!”
-Trump tweeted.
 “Virtually anytime I speak on the phone to a foreign leader, I understand that there may be many people listening from various U.S. agencies, not to mention those from the other country itself.
 No problem!”
+Trump tweeted.

 He asked, “Is anybody dumb enough to believe that I would say something inappropriate with a foreign leader while on such a potentially ‘heavily populated’ call.”

-Note: This story has been corrected to show the Ukraine president’s surname is Zelenskiy, not Zelenskyy.